telefonicaid/fiware-orion/doc/manuals/orion-api.md

 | `url`     |          | string | Represent the KAFKA broker endpoint to use.
 URL must start with `kafka://` and never contains a path (it only includes host and port) |
 | `topic`   |          | string | Represent the KAFKA topic to use                                                                                                      |

+For further information about MQTT notifications, see the specific [KAFKA notifications](user/kafka_notifications.md) documentation.

 #### `subscription.notification.httpCustom`

 A `httpCustom` object contains the following subfields.